coveo/plasma/README.md

 4. Submit a pull request
 5. Wait for some nice guy to review and merge

+** Folder stucture
+1. create a folder in sentense case for your new component
+2. add your new files in TitleCase
+3. add a folder tests for your test with the extension ".specs.(ts or tsx)"
+4. add a folder examples with "Examples.tsx"

 ## License
 Vapor is distributed under [MIT license](LICENSE).